 Fig. 6.
-Voltage threshold method showing the first 170 strong bit comparisons during (a) enrollment and (b) regeneration across 8 TV corners.
+Threshold method showing the first 390 strong bit comparisons during (a) enrollment and (b) regeneration across 8 TV corners.

-The TCD differences plotted in the figure span a larger range than the TCDs used to compute the limits from Fig. 5 because they represent TCD differences.
-Despite their larger range, only about 10% of the 2,831,010 possible comparisons, i.e., approx. 286,000 bits, survive the thresholding.
-A similar analysis using the TGVDs shows more than 30% surviving the thresholding, which suggests that the digitization process adds substantially to the noise.
-This is even more dramatic in the PFET analysis, where approx 20% of the TGVDs survive but only about 1% of the TCDs survive.
+The TCD differences plotted in the figure span a larger range than the TCDs used to compute the inter-percentile range from Fig. 5 because the TCDs themselves are both positive and negative.
+Despite their larger range, only about 21% of the 2,831,010 possible comparisons, i.e., approx. 595,000 bits, survive the thresholding for NFETs.
+A similar analysis using the TGVDs shows approx. 33% surviving the thresholding, which suggests that the digitization process adds to the noise.
+This is even more dramatic in the PFET analysis, where approx. 7% of the TCDs survive and approx. 36% of the TGVDs survive.
 The smaller variation in the PFET TCDs reduces the signal-to-noise for the VDC even further.
-However, the 320,000 bits for this chip that survive are reproducible across the TV corners and exhibit excellent statistical characteristics as we show below.
+However, the 832,343 TCD-based bits for this chip that survive are reproducible across the TV corners and exhibit excellent statistical characteristics as we show below.